StefanScherer/dockerfiles-windows/registry/README.md

 ## Tag a Docker image

 ```
-docker tag stefanscherer/registry-windows:2.4.1 192.168.254.133:5000/registry:2.4.1
+docker tag stefanscherer/registry-windows:2.6.1 192.168.254.133:5000/registry:2.6.1
 ```

 ## Push a Docker image

 ```
-docker push 192.168.254.133:5000/registry:2.4.1
+docker push 192.168.254.133:5000/registry:2.6.1
 ```

 ## Check C:\registry

-On the first TP5 machine check the `C:\registry` folder and you will see some directories and files containing the images and meta information.
+On the first Windows Server 2016 machine check the `C:\registry` folder and you will see some directories and files containing the images and meta information.